-You can highlight a chapter without understanding it.
-Real comprehension shows up in inference, structure, and intent.
-These 15 prompts build reading-comprehension drills around any text — textbook chapter, journal article, exam passage, or novel excerpt.
+You can highlight a whole chapter and remember none of it.
+Comprehension shows up somewhere else: in inference, structure, and intent.
+These 15 prompts turn any text into a comprehension drill, whether it is a textbook chapter, a journal article, an exam passage, or a novel excerpt.
+Every template is written so you paste the passage and the model returns gradeable questions, not vague summaries.

 Who this is for

-High school and college students, SAT / GRE / IELTS / TOEFL preppers, ESL learners practicing in their L2, and book-club organizers who want sharper discussion questions.
+High-school and college students, SAT / GRE / IELTS / TOEFL preppers, ESL learners practicing in their second language, and book-club organizers who want sharper discussion questions.

 When not to use these prompts

-Skip when you only want a summary — these prompts deliberately push past gist into inference.
-Skip too if you have not actually read the passage; AI questions about unread text become trivia.
+Skip them when you only want a summary; these prompts deliberately push past gist into inference.
+Skip them too if you have not actually read the passage, because AI questions about unread text turn into trivia you cannot evaluate.

 Best for